Disclosure: When you make a purchase through our links, we may receive a commission.

 • Clean and dry the area around the valve stem before installation.
 This will help ensure a smooth and secure fit when installing the tire.

-• Double-check that all of the air has been removed from the system before inflating the tire.
+• Double-check that all the air has been removed from the system before inflating the tire.
 Overinflating a tubeless tire can cause it to burst, creating a mess and unwanted expenses.

 3. Need to Pump Up Frequently